jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-01-04-kafka-development-on-k8s-part-2/index.md

 ## Summary

-Apache Kafka includes five core APIs, and we can develop applications to send/read streams of data to/from topics in a Kafka cluster using the producer and consumer APIs.
+Apache Kafka has five core APIs, and we can develop applications to send/read streams of data to/from topics in a Kafka cluster using the producer and consumer APIs.
 In this post, we discussed how to develop Kafka client applications using the kafka-python package on Kubernetes.